by John Salt - Updated October 2019

 lot of people will notice their helicopter is tilted slightly to the

 right or left when in a stationary hover.
-The smaller and lighter the heli, the more pronounced the lean will be.
+The smaller and lighter the heli in relation to the amount of tail thrust produced, the more pronounced the lean will be.

 Many will think they have set something up wrong or the heli is out of balance.
 This is not the case at all; your helicopter is simply doing what it has to in order to balance out all the various forces acting upon it to remain in a state of hover equilibrium.